Sieep-Coding/sieep-coding.github.io/src/pages/posts/houston.md

 Houston is a city that blends history, innovation, and culture in a way that makes it truly unique.

-During my trip, I found amazing seafood, insightful musuems, and an appreciation for one of the best cities America has to offer.
+During my trip, I found amazing seafood, insightful museum, and an appreciation for one of the best cities America has to offer.

-You'll find a way to fall in love with Houston--I guarantee it.
+You'll find a way to fall in love with Houston.